 By the end of this course, you will:

-• Be able to market and understand the potential for monetisation
+- Understand marketing and the potential for monetisation

-• Have a plan to develop your podcast and audio skills further.
+- Have a plan to develop their podcast and audio skills further.

 Meet the Tutor

 Euan McAleece is a creative audio freelancer, producer, craft editor and consultant with training expertise.
 He is an advocate of digital media, podcasting and social networking, with a keen interest in new audio techniques, media theory, emerging technologies and platforms.
 Euan specialises in developing new formats for podcasting and show start-up for individuals and brands.
 He has worked on a number of high profile podcasts, and has experience with the BBC, commercial and community radio production.